ChatGPT for marketing: the workflows worth your time in 2026

 First-draft social posts from real outcomes

-The critical requirement: the input must be a real outcome.
+The critical requirement is that the input must be a real outcome.
 ChatGPT for marketing fails when the input is "write a LinkedIn post about our services."
-It succeeds when the input is "our client, a 12-room boutique hotel , increased direct bookings by 34 percent in six weeks after we rebuilt their inquiry-to-booking WhatsApp workflow."
+It succeeds when the input is "our client, a 12-room boutique hotel, increased direct bookings by 34 percent in six weeks after we rebuilt their inquiry-to-booking WhatsApp workflow."
 The AI structures the story.
 The human provides the substance.

 Email campaign drafting

-Marketing emails, promotional campaigns, sequence drafts, and newsletter content all follow a pattern ChatGPT handles well: subject line plus body plus call to action, in a specified tone, targeting a specified audience.
+Marketing emails, promotional campaigns, sequence drafts, and newsletter content all follow a pattern the model handles well: subject line plus body plus call to action, in a specified tone, targeting a specified audience.
 The system prompt includes the brand voice, the audience profile, and examples of emails that have performed well.
-Output is a first draft that needs 10 to 15 minutes of editing rather than 60 to 90 minutes of writing from scratch.
+The output is a first draft that needs 10 to 15 minutes of editing rather than 60 to 90 minutes of writing from scratch.

 SEO content drafts with a clear brief